Max-Vassilev/Mini-Python-games/README.md

-Here you will see some simple projects I am working on.
+Here you will see some simple projects I am used to work on.
 Most of them are written in Python as I am currently learning and working mainly with this language.

 One of my first projects was the "Ping Pong" game.
 You can see a screenshot of it below: